Hypercubed/DEIVA/readme.md

 DEIVA accepts input files in two different input formats.
 Both input file formats are simple ASCII files containing a certain number of columns, either all tab- or comma-separated.
 Additional columns can be added as the user sees fit and are included in the table and can therefore be searched and sorted by, but have no effect on plot rendering.
 We refer to the two possible input file formats as the "DESeq2 flavour" and the "edgeR flavour".
 This alludes to the fact that these input file formats can be generated most easily when the differential gene expression test has been done with DESeq2 or edgeR respectively.
 However, DEIVA is on no way specific to DESeq2 or edgeR; the reason why the input file formats of DEIVA are designed in a way to ease working with these two packages is entirely for convenience and because we assume that DESeq2 and edgeR are maybe the most popular packages for differential gene expression testing.

-Please keep in mind that neither DESeq2 nor edgeR have an "output format" as such, the exact format in which you write the resulting tables to disc depends on which function in R you use.
+Please keep in mind that neither DESeq2 nor edgeR have an "output format" as such, the exact format in which you write the resulting tables to disk depends on which function in R you use.

 The number of required columns are six for the DESeq2 flavour and seven for the edgeR flavour.